hargoniX/bachelor/thesis/thesis.typ

 tools for Rust and give an overview over both the stable and unstable features of Kani.

-To our knowledge there do currently exist three actively maintained and reasonably popular tools for (semi)-automated verification of Rust code:
+To our knowledge there do currently exist three actively maintained and reasonably popular tools for (semi-)automated verification of Rust code:
 - Kani @kani
 - Creusot @creusot
 - Prusti @prusti
-Based on the Rust features used in our drier code we compiled a list of feature requirements for a tool that we could use to verify the driver:
+Based on the Rust features used in our driver code we, compiled a list of feature requirements for a tool that we could use to verify the driver:
 - Core language features:
   - (mutable) variables